 We extend Qoheleth's question in Eccl 3:9 to the toils of biblical critics: is there gain in reading?
 We (hereafter, our "we" includes those who come along without needing to agree with all of our reasoning) respond in the affirmative: yes, biblical critics have something to gain from reading.
 Some readings (including some of our own) are more vain than others, but the task of reading is not total vanity.
 What we gain varies-we gain joy, pleasure, enlightenment, pain, frustration, confusion, and even despair-but gain we certainly achieve.
 Our affirmative response is therefore not only with respect to the (utilitarian) fruits of reading, but also with (optimistic) respect to the process of reading.
 By design as well as by accident, the process of reading is gainful.
-In this affirmation we take the process of reading as an intentional (there is something to gain) rather than a revelational (there is something to gain) rather than a revelational (there is something to gain) is political.
+In this affirmation we take the process of reading as an intentional (there is something to gain) rather than a revelational (there is something to receive) exercise.
+Reading is political.